muratk5n/thirdwave/en/README.md

 ---

-The grand US strategy, foundation of its empire is based on meddling in Eurasia.
+The grand US strategy, foundation of its empire is based on meddling in Eurasian landmass.
 Even places like Kosova got military love (whereas Rwanda didn't), bcz of US need to be 'involved' there.

 ---